The Lithium-Ion Revolution

 6/ Very Little Wasted Energy

 Lead acid batteries are less efficient at storing power than lithium ion batteries.
-Lithium batteries charge at nearly 100% efficiency, compared to the 85% efficiency of most lead acid batteries.
+The latter charge at nearly 100% efficiency, compared to the 85% efficiency of most lead acid batteries.

 This can be especially important when charging via solar, when you are trying to squeeze as much efficiency out of every amp as possible before the sun goes down or gets covered up by clouds.